 Whole life insurance stays in effect for your whole life, so long as you're paying premiums.
 Term life insurance eventually expires.
 It's reasonable to assume you should opt for the permanent policy.
 But whole life insurance is expensive.
 Policies can cost up to 4x the price of term life — and they're much more complex.
 Unless you're affluent, subject to the estate tax or guardian to a special needs dependent, you can usually spare yourself the expense.

 So why might mom or dad suggest whole life?
 Chances are, they don't realize there are cheaper alternatives.
-A 2015 LIMRA survey found 80% of consumers overestimate the price of term life insurance.
+A 2020 LIMRA survey found about 70% of consumers overestimate the price of term life insurance.
 For a full primer on term vs. whole life insurance, you can go here.

 2. Life insurance doubles as an investment